albertzak/open/readme.md

 conclusion: there are no blockers.

 todo: ummm i still kinda want to yakshave the broker with websockets and cap tokens

-ok so get a http endpoint up and running that you can change by, well, changing the code.

-okay, cljs impl with ws package is easy.

-btw the broker should also accept "repl"/code forms via http post. for super easy open world scripting of the _whole system_ via curl. (the ws part is really only needed to receive ? results in the editor, or to receive new code as a node. but to imperatively push new code, a post req is sufficent. yay!)

 ---